JungAh12/RL_study/Silver_class/Lecture 1- Introduction to Reinforcement Learning/Seungeon/Study02.md

 3. State Transition Matrix

-  - For a Markov state s and successor satte s', the state transition probability is defined by P_ss' = P [S_(t+1) = s' | S_t = s]
+  - For a Markov state s and successor state s', the state transition probability is defined by P_ss' = P [S_(t+1) = s' | S_t = s]

   - State transition matrix P defines transition probabilities from all states s to all successor states s'